-State library construction grants can fund a large portion of these improvements.
-Last year we submitted a \$98,000 project to the state, which was recently awarded.
-The grant will cover 75% of cost to replace the library steps and ramp, install new interior lighting and restore the building's 3 chimneys.
+State library construction grants can, and already have, funded a large portion of these improvements.
+We've received a \$98,000 project which cover 75% of cost to replace the library steps and ramp, install new interior lighting and restore the building's 3 chimneys.
 The library has been building a capital reserve from investment income to fund this work and more.